How Are Partnerships Taxed? Full Guide

 Since federal income tax is not withheld from the distributions, individual partners are responsible for their own tax payments.
 This is where quarterly estimated taxes enter the picture.

 But how can you estimate your taxes if you don’t even have your profit numbers yet?
-You can use the worksheet included on page 8 of 1040-ES, but if you prefer a slightly more user-friendly method, follow our step-by-step estimated quarterly tax calculator to figure out how much you owe.
+You can use the worksheet included on page 8 of 1040-ES, but if you prefer a slightly more user-friendly method, follow our step-by-step quarterly tax calculator to estimate how much you owe.

 Self-employment taxes